 I’m sure there are a lot of other tricks for buying flights at a discount.
 Like, you can buy tickets in different currencies, preferably using a credit card without foreign transaction fees (Capital One), or pay your bills with a card that accumulates airline rewards.
 Packing light would also be an option.
 I’ve recently started to only travel with the bag below, which has made it on-board free of charge on the most stingy of airlines.
 It’s not huge, but it can hold my laptop, underwear, shirts and sweaters, and a change of shoes and pants.
 It also has a hidden pocket for marijuana edibles, if that’s your thing, though checked baggage would probably be a better option.

 Thanks to all no-frills airliners, we’re in the golden age of discount travel.
 You can pretty much fly anywhere in the world for far less than $1,000.
 Room and board is usually an even better deal; grab a room on Hotwire—easily the best hotel website out there—or anger local city councils by booking an apartment or home through Airbnb.
-Whatever the case, go soon.
+Whatever the case, compare prices on Google Flights and go soon.
 The next thing you know you might have three kids.